petegregoryy/discord-slowmode-bot/README.md

 Paste your token into the `config.json`.

 ### Bot Exclusion
-Next you **must** change the `botID = "ID"` variable to the ID of your bot user.
+Next you **must** change the `botID = "[ID]"` variable to the ID of your bot user.
 Otherwise the bot will add itself to the list for slowmode.
 This will cause problems if you aren't using split channels.

 ### Split Channels
 This bot can be set up to watch a seperate channel to the one it reports into.  **E.G.** The bot watches one channel, mentions users in another channnel if they break the slowmode.